How Community Regulates the Nervous System

 The challenge is that the body doesn’t always recognize when the danger has passed.
 The nervous system doesn’t switch off immediately when first responders return to the station.

-But imagine that when they do, there when first responders there to listen as they talk about what happened.
-That their colleagues could help them process — by listening, by presence — so their nervous system could regulate again.
-This is what community looks like in the first responder world.
+But imagine that when they do return, there are first responders there to listen as they talk about what happened, colleagues who help them process—by listening, by presence—so their nervous system can regulate again.

-And more than that, imagine a station where connection and camaraderie create steadiness before the day even starts.
+And more than that, imagine a station where connection and camaraderie create steadiness before the day even begins.
+This is what community brings to the first responder world.

 Community Regulates the Nervous System

-Regulation of the nervous system does not need to rely solely on professional supports.
+Nervous system regulation does not rely solely on professional supports.
 In a first responder community, people naturally understand and care for one another.

-A community culture is the support system.
+The community culture is their support system.

 Photo by Jacob Narkiewicz on Unsplash